mia-platform/documentation/docs/release-notes/platform_10-7-0_releasenotes.md

 ### Bug Fix

 This version addressed a few bugs, here is a comprehensive list:

-* A bug on the No Code configuration caused the Undo/Redo button to not be available when deleting a Projection
+- A bug on the No Code configuration caused the Undo/Redo button to not be available when deleting a projection
-* The condition panel in the No Code configuration is now scrollable
+- The condition panel in the No Code configuration is now scrollable
-* In the ingestion storer (v1.3.2) the post-ingestion topics are optional when the forwarding of ingestion messages is disabled
+- In the ingestion storer (v1.3.2) the post-ingestion topics are optional when the forwarding of ingestion messages is disabled

 ## Backoffice - 1.3.7